This information applies to England and Wales.

 Fair reasons for redundancy (Citizens Advice)

-Speak with your union if you're a member.
-They'll help you work out what to do next.
+Speak with your union if you are a member.
+They will help you work out what to do next.

-There may be options to get cheaper legal support through charities or by asking for pro bono (free) legal services:
+There may be options to get cheaper legal support through charities or by asking for free (sometimes called pro bono) legal services:

 You'll need to follow your company's redundancy or appeals process to challenge your redundancy.
 You can take your complaint further if you're unhappy with the outcome.